nazifekirca/nazifekirca.github.io/_posts/2022-02-12-document-your-learnings.md

 - Now you can [clone your Github repo](https://code.visualstudio.com/docs/editor/github) and edit it in VS Code.
 You'll love it!

 ## Create a post

+To make sure that your Jekyll blog treats your file as post, you need to follow the three conventions summarized under *the right place*, *the right name*, *the right header*.

 ### The right place

 After opening your repository folder in VSCode, you will see the following file structure on the left side of your screen: